 There are plenty of interesting attractions in this area to round out an itinerary – the spectacular Zion National Park is only 1 hour away.
 Spring and fall are the best times to visit when the weather is mild.
 Summer is extremely hot with high temperatures exceeding 105 degrees.
 Winter temperatures are cool with a typical range from highs around 60 degrees to lows in the mid-20s, although it seldom snows.
 (The canyon is named for prominent local pioneers Lorenzo and Erastus Snow, not the precipitation.)
 When there has been enough rain, spring, and fall bring a dazzling display of wildflowers.
 The park elevation varies from 3100 to 4100′.
 There is minimal shade cover, so prepare for sun exposure with sunscreen, a hat, and sunglasses.
 Humidity is low in the desert climate so drink plenty of water.

 What to Explore

 Snow Canyon Drive is a 4.3 mile scenic drive that passes south-north through the park between Snow Canyon Parkway and State Route 18.
 It is a well-paved and maintained two-lane road suitable for all vehicles and can be driven in either direction.
-There are several pull-outs and parking areas (with designated accessible spaces) at points of interest, trail heads and picnic areas.
-Accessible restrooms are available at the Sand Dunes Picnic Area, the Visitor Center (8:00-5:00) and Campground, and at the Upper Galoot and Lower Galoot Picnic Areas.
+There are several pull-outs and parking areas (with designated accessible spaces) at points of interest, trailheads, and picnic areas.
+Accessible restrooms are available at the Sand Dunes Picnic Area, the Visitor Center (8:00-5:00), Campground, and at the Upper Galoot and Lower Galoot Picnic Areas.

-Snow Canyon Overlook is located on the west side of State Route 18, .9 mile south of the north entrance to the park (Snow Canyon Drive and SR18).
-Turn onto a gravel and dirt road and drive .3 mile to the east rim of the canyon for breath-taking views.
+Snow Canyon Overlook is located on the west side of State Route 18, a .9 mile south of the north entrance to the park (Snow Canyon Drive and SR18).
+Turn onto a gravel and dirt road and drive .3 miles to the east rim of the canyon for breathtaking views.

 Where to Sleep and Eat